The most important people in Scouting are the scouts themselves.

 Hampshire Scouts run a youth council, comprised of two representatives from each district, to feed back ideas to county and UK HQ.
-What’s more they take part in lots of fun activities at their conferences.
+Plus they take part in lots of fun activities at their conferences.
 They’re held throughout the year at locations around the county.

 At the moment both representative positions are vacant – if you want to know more then get in touch with Fi Durrant at email@example.com.

 Hampshire also run Scouts Speak Up where young people learn how to shout about scouts and speak to the media.
 It builds your confidence, teach you how to speak to the media and other people about what scouting does.
 It is run by friendly volunteers as a residential camp with engaging activities and it is a great way to shout about what we do.
 Find out details of the next event at www.hampshirescouting.org.uk/ssu or on their Facebook and Twitter.Tweets by HampshireCYC